LizzOhagan/Tradie_Scheduling_App/README.md

 This app is a fake tradie app that enables tradies to read and update the jobs they are working on.

+The app is a PERN stack using PostgresSQL.

+A SQL database gives me the flexibility to join different data sets from different tables.
+Using a SQL database also makes it easier to query the data.

 **_Please Note:
 This app is still a work in progress and will develop as I continue to work on it._**